 Lee Reams Sr.

-Lee T. Reams is the Chief Technology Officer of ClientWhys.
-He is also an Enrolled Agent with a 600-plus client tax practice.
+Lee T. Reams is the Chief Technical Officer of ClientWhys.
+He is also an Enrolled Agent having managed a 600-plus client tax practice.
 Educated as an engineer, with a Bachelor's Degree in Mechanical Engineering, Lee left his engineering career in 1975 to expand his part-time tax practice into a full-time career.